rjoo/teslacam-manager/README.md

 ### Defender SmartScreen
 If you have Defender SmartScreen enabled on Windows 10, you may get a warning about an "unrecognized app" when trying to install.
 You can click "More Info" then "Run anyway" to get around the warning.

-The reason you get this is because I'm not distributing this behind an established software company, which would require paying hundreds to get a code signed certificate and suddenly become "trusted".
+The reason you get this is because I'm not distributing this behind an established software company, which would require paying hundreds to get a code signed certificate.
 This is simply a personal project that I'm sharing.

 ## Developing
 At its core, this project uses [Electron](https://electronjs.org/), [Express](https://expressjs.com/), [Vue](https://vuejs.org/), and [Vuetify](https://vuetifyjs.com/en/).
 To run this locally, simply clone the repo and run `yarn install` or `npm run install`.